KASD's Academic Standards

 What are the academic standards that will be in effect during this school year?

 The School Board has adopted academic standards that will be in effect in the content areas of reading, writing, mathematics, science, history and geography.
-To view KASD's 2017-18 Academic Standards, click here.
+To view these standards, click here.